Healy Eats Real

 With sub-clinical hypothyroidism, your thyroid hormone levels aren’t flagged as bad enough to be considered hypothyroidism to warrant medication, but many people still suffer symptoms that may necessitate the use of certain supplements.

-That’s why I use this at-home test to keep an check on my thyroid levels.
+That’s why I use this at-home test to check on my thyroid levels.
 It measures TSH, Free T4, Free T3, and reverse T3 so I can get a complete picture of what’s going on.
 Then I take my results to my nutritionist, one who understands both western medicine and alternative healing methods, so we can read the results together and get to the root cause of it all.

 It’s best to work with a good naturopathic doctor, so you know exactly what stage of hypothyroidism you’re dealing with and what to do about it.
 It’s always good to be informed about your own health.